 - Gross and fine motor coordination

-Those interested in occupational therapies should meet with their primary care provider and obtain a referral before making appointments through their medical center.
+Those interested in occupational therapy should meet with their primary care provider and obtain a referral before making an appointment.